spatie/laravel-google-calendar/README.md

 You can fetch all events by simply calling `Event::get();` this will return all events of the coming year.
 An event comes in the form of a `Spatie\GoogleCalendar\Event` object.

-The fill signature of the function is:
+The full signature of the function is:

 ```php
 /**